LuisMiguelEspinoza/Luis-Espinoza-Bardales/README.md

+# About me
-- 👋 Hi, I’m @LuisMiguelEspinoza, a Ph.D. student in Economics at the University of Michigan.
+- 👋 Hi, I’m Luis Espinoza Bardales, an Assistant Professor at the Bush School of Government and Public Service at Texas A&M University.
 - 👀 I’m interested in international trade, economic development, structural change, and industrial policy.
-- 📫 You can reach me at lespino@umich.edu.
+- 📫 You can reach me at lespinoza@tamu.edu.

 <!---
 LuisMiguelEspinoza/LuisMiguelEspinoza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.